 How to Stop Stressing over Exam Results

 The IB Results will be with us tomorrow; it’s a little bit like waiting for Christmas day only you really don’t know what Santa will bring.
 He won’t necessarily reward kids for being good and hard-working!
+The truth is, whatever the results are there is no point stressing ahead of time.
 I noticed that Betsy seemed a little bit out of sorts yesterday and couldn’t quite figure out why.
 Don’t get my wrong it was nothing that a sing-a-long in the Land Rover on the way back home from her Nanna’s didn’t set right, but I guess she is starting to feel a bit nervous!

 Yesterday I had re-visited my own book to explore what to do for preparing for university if her results are pleasing.
 Today, I’ve just read the next couple of pages to get some tips about what to do if the results don’t quite live up to expectations.

 As a family we are going up to Edinburgh at the weekend.
 Saturday is also the day that Betsy is due to get her IB results - yikes!
+We need to get ready for whatever results may arrive - good or bad!
 We've been saying we will need to be somewhere with good internet access and phone reception, both for receiving the results and completing any follow up emailing or phoning regarding university places.

 This is probably going to sound a bit daft, but I genuinely have just revisited my own book (co-written with Lorraine Illing and illustrated by NokIsMe), giving advice for parents surviving the IB.
 I needed to find out what to do both in the positive situation that the results are what Betsy hopes for, or in the (fingers crossed this won't happen) sticky situtation if they are not.